vanbenj/sand-stack-starter/README.md

 This project used as a starting point the api component from the [GRANDstack](https://grandstack.io) project and the default [Sapper template](https://github.com/sveltejs/sapper-template).

-The master branch **DOES NOT USE** [Svelte Apollo](https://github.com/timhall/svelte-apollo) There is a separate branch the demonstrates it's use but it is not needed for most use cases.
+The master branch **DOES NOT USE** [Svelte Apollo](https://github.com/timhall/svelte-apollo) There is a separate branch that demonstrates it's use.

 If you are new to Svelete this is a good [introductory video](https://youtu.be/AdNJ3fydeao)